Are you sick to death of living paycheck to paycheck?

 Do you have less than $1,000 in the bank and are basically one really bad day away from big financial trouble?

 If you’re like most people, you are.
-If you’re even more like most folks, you have at least $6,000 in credit card debt and most likely you started late and aren’t saving enough for retirement.
+If you’re even more like most folks, you have at least $6,000 in credit card debt and most likely you started late and aren’t saving enough for retirement; the true living paycheck to paycheck definition.

 Essentially You’re Broke! (been there, done that)

-Living paycheck to paycheck means that when your check comes in, you’re already out of money from the past check; nothing saved, nothing set aside for emergencies and nothing saved for the long term.
+Living paycheck to paycheck, by definition means that when your check comes in, you’re already out of money from the past check; nothing saved, nothing set aside for emergencies and nothing saved for the long term.
 Then that new check comes in and it’s spent in no time flat too.
 Repeat.

 Are you ready to stop living paycheck to paycheck?